zyune/Reading_material/trading/README.md

 e.
 Volatility Indicators: Tools like the Bollinger Bands or the Average True Range (ATR) can help traders gauge market volatility, helping them set stop losses or identify potential breakouts.
 ```

+#### chapter 4

+- We need to think about the future in terms of possibilities and probabilities rather than in terms of prediction. /// Fuck it, I love this concept